cubei/FlappyCow/INSTRUCTIONS.md

-0. You should have the Android SDK installed and download important stuff via SDK Manager.
-I suggest you use an IDE like Eclipse (Android Studio might work too, but I didn't try)
+0. You need: Java SDK, Android SDK installed and download important stuff via SDK Manager (like newest Android API).
+I suggest you use an IDE like Eclipse with ADT Plugin (Android Studio might work too, but I didn't try)

 1. Clone this repository to your local harddrive: `git clone https://github.com/cubei/FlappyCow.git`